 Exhibit E - Proof that the applicant can secure the resources, employees, and premises for operating the facility, in line with the provisions of Title 37 §12.11(b)(7) (B) of the Texas Administrative Code.
 The applicant must:

-Exhibit F - Proof that the proposed dispensary organization can account for and maintain records of all marijuana byproducts, raw materials, and finished products, in line with Title 37 §12.11(b)(7)(C) of the Texas Administrative Code, to prevent diversion.
-Applicants must provide the following concerning the facility:
+Exhibit F - Proof that the proposed dispensing organization can account for and maintain records of all marijuana byproducts, raw materials, and finished products, in line with Title 37 §12.11(b)(7)(C) of the Texas Administrative Code, to prevent diversion.

-Exhibit G - Proof that the applicant has sufficient financial resources to operate the proposed dispensary organization for at least two years from the application date as provided in Title 37 §12.11(b)(7) (E) of the Texas Administrative Code.
+Exhibit G - Proof that the applicant has sufficient financial resources to operate the proposed dispensing organization for at least two years from the application date as provided in Title 37 §12.11(b)(7) (E) of the Texas Administrative Code.
 The applicant must:

 Exhibit H - Proof of the applicant's technical knowledge in medical marijuana cultivation, processing, and dispensing, as provided in Title 37 §12.11(b)(7)(A) of the Texas Administrative Code.
 The applicant must provide documentation proving their experience in: